littlebizzy/slickstack/docs/adminer.md

 ADMINER_URL="long-random-string"
 ```

-The current defaults enable Adminer and generate a randomized production URL during initial setup.
+The current defaults enable Adminer and generate a randomized URL during initial setup.

 `ADMINER_URL` should be long, unique, and difficult to guess.
 It is part of the public URL and should not contain spaces, slashes, or characters that can interfere with an Nginx location path.